Heart of the City (Kaliningrad): Activities

 The consolidated planning concept formed the basis for the revisions of the current urban planning documents concerning the historic centre of Kaliningrad and led to a new open international design competition "Post-castle" that was announced in May 2015.
 The competition sought to find an architectural image for a Historic and cultural complex on the grounds of the former Königsberg Castle that will accommodate a multifunctional concert hall, a museum of archaeology, a museum of the King's castle history and other functions.
-In the final round of competition, 49 entries were submitted.
+In the final round of the competition, 49 entries were submitted.
 The first prize was awarded to a young architect from Kaliningrad Anton Sagal (currently living in Italy).
 His design managed to combine all the requirements and particularly impressed the jury with the quality of the draft and the idea of creating several public spaces.

 In 2016, the competition winner was contracted for a conceptual design of the Historic and cultural complex.
 The Urban Planning Bureau "Heart of the City" continued working closely with local authorities to ensure that the results of both competitions were incorporated in the urban planning documents for the project area.
 In February 2016, the local authorities announced plans to start archaeological excavations on the grounds of the former Königsberg Castle.
 The construction works were planned to begin with the West Wing of the cultural complex.